Activating and managing Lambda SnapStart - AWS Lambda

 Lambda creates a snapshot for each published function version.
 To update a snapshot, publish a new function version.
 Lambda automatically updates your snapshots with the latest runtime and security patches.

-Using SnapStart with the AWS SDK for Java
+Using SnapStart with AWS SDKs

 To make AWS SDK calls from your function, Lambda generates an ephemeral set of credentials by assuming your function's execution role.
 These credentials are available as environment variables during your function's invocation.
 You don't need to provide credentials for the SDK directly in code.
 By default, the credential provider chain sequentially checks each place where you can set credentials and chooses the first available—usually the environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN).